 Doctors Hospital Heritage Center for Osteopathic Medical Education

-Named by Thomas Reuters as one of the nation's Top 100 hospitals in the major teaching hospital category, OhioHealth Doctors Hospital celebrated the May 2011 opening of its new Heritage Center.
-The Center includes a new emergency department and the Heritage Center for Osteopathic Medical Education, bringing all educational components – research, continuing medical education and a medical library – into one centralized location.
+Named by Thomas Reuters as one of the nation's Top 100 hospitals in the major teaching hospital category, OhioHealth Doctors Hospital celebrated the 2011 opening of its Heritage Center.
+The Center includes an emergency department and the Heritage Center for Osteopathic Medical Education, bringing all educational components – research, continuing medical education and a medical library – into one centralized location.
 The Osteopathic Heritage Foundation’s support included a capital contribution for the Medical Education Center and specialty training equipment.
 The state of the art training technology equipment includes human patient simulators, virtual reality trainers and microscopy surgical training suites which will be used in the 30,000 square-foot teaching center.